riceissa/issarice.com/wiki/advice-for-young-people.md

 long term (say, after ten years) it is difficult to say what overall effect the sport had.
-(There are obviously creative ways to provide value even with a sport, e.g. by recording it and therefore providing entertainment even after one has stopped playing, or by having instilled in one a sense of discipline in maintaining one's health[^otherways].)
+(There are obviously creative ways to provide value even with a sport, e.g. by recording it and therefore providing entertainment even after one has stopped playing.)

-[^otherways]: Though with this, it's always possible *without* spending all the time on a sport.

 I'm probably unusual in thinking that *in moderate amounts of each* recreational drug use is probably more useful than sports.